Growing up ..

 Hobbies and interests ..

-Outside of my non-stop horse hobby, I’m an avid outdoor person, bake/cook, researcher, and history fanatic.
+Outside of my non-stop horse hobby, I’m an avid outdoor person, love to bake and cook, animal caretaker, gardener, researcher, and history fanatic.

 My favorite location is out in beautiful Washington state - especially in the Cascade Mountain range.
 All the waterfalls, forests, beaches, mountains, and there's also Mt.
 St. Helen’s, Mt.
 Shuksan, Mt.
 Baker, and (my favorite) Mt.
 Rainier.